getsentry/sentry-fastlane-plugin/README.md

   app_identifier: '...', # pass in the bundle_identifer of your app
   build: '...', # Optionally pass in the build number of your app
   dist: '...', # optional distribution of the release usually the buildnumber
-  sourcemap: 'main.jsbundle.map', # Sourcemap(s) to upload.
+  sourcemap: ['main.jsbundle', 'main.jsbundle.map'], # Sourcemap(s) to upload.
 Path(s) can be a comma-separated string or an array of strings.
   rewrite: true
 )
 ```